 In the 15-plus years since Version 1.0 was released, the founding companies have formalized their role in governing credit card transactions by establishing the PCI Security Standards Council (PCI-SSC).
 There have also been numerous updates to the original PCI-DSS Version 1.0 to account for technological advances and evolving cyber threats.
 In total, PCI-DSS 4.0 will be the 10th version of the standard to be released.

-When PCI-DSS 4.0 is officially released in late 2020 or early 2021, it’s expected to differ from PCI-DSS 3.2.1 (the current version) in a few ways.
+When PCI-DSS 4.0 is officially released in Q1 2022, it’s expected to differ from PCI-DSS 3.2.1 (the current version) in a few ways.
 The biggest change is in how businesses will be able to achieve compliance.

 PCI-DSS 4.0 does keep the existing prescriptive method for compliance, but it replaces compensating controls with an alternate option: customized implementation.